juju/docs/src/en/tut-getstarted21.md

 capacity, or to move a model while backing up the data on the original controller.

+!!!
+Note: for details on where models can be migrated to, see the [migrate][migrate] documentation.

 To continue the previous example, we need to create a secondary controller to act as the destination.
 As we're going to move the 'default' model that was created automatically when we bootstrapped the original controller, we'll need